AnirudhBadoni/ProjectOne/README.md

 2. Enable state locking using DynamoDB.
 3. Use the GitOps approach for Terraform to apply on merge to the main branch.

-## Key Requirements:

-**1. Base AMI:** Must include essential software and be built using Packer.\n **2.
-Application Build:** Should follow best practices with code scanning and containerization.\n **3.
-Infrastructure:** Should be deployed following industry best practices, ensuring security and scalability.

 ## Reference Architectures and Pipelines:
 **AMI Creation:** Reference architecture available on GitHub.
 <p align="center">